top of page

 Young patients who have asthma or any other respiratory condition that requires the use of nebulizer

-Physician who can track patient’s analystics
+Doctors/Physicians who can track patient’s analystics

 Market Size